paologhidoni/gamekit/README.md

 - 🎮 **Game Discovery** – Browse an extensive library of games from the RAWG API.
 - 🔍 **Fuzzy Search** – Find games by name, search functionality to be expanded soon.
-- ℹ️ **Detailed Game Information** – View game details including descriptions, ratings, screenshots, and trailers.
+- ℹ️ **Detailed Game Information** – View game details including descriptions, ratings, screenshots and trailers.
 - 🔐 **Authentication & User Settings** – Account creation and Login via Supabase to access your personal settings.
 - 💾 **User Data Storage** – Work in progress: Preferences and future favourites are stored securely in Supabase.
 - 📱 **Responsive Design** – A seamless experience across desktop and mobile devices.